How to Create a Messaging App Like WhatsApp or Slack

 Once you have defined the platforms, features and technical stack, you should be aware of the possible pitfalls.
 Unfortunately, you can’t avoid these challenges.

 You may ask: “Then how to build a chat app without issues?”
-The creative problem-solving during the development can minimize these pitfalls.
+Creative problem-solving during development can minimize these pitfalls.

 The list of possible challenges looks like this:

-- Group chats capacity.
-Ensure that multiple-user chat can handle the growing amount of users and information they exchange.
+- Group chat capacity.
+Ensure that multiple-user chat can handle the growing amount of users and the information they exchange.

 - Security is a critical component of a messaging app and you should handle it carefully.
 Today’s users care about their privacy and are interested in the encryption of their conversations.
 Let’s be honest, nobody wants to have their personal information stored or transmitted to the third-parties.